What is a skin rash?

 There are a number of potential causes of rashes, including allergies, diseases, reactions, and medications.
 They can also be caused by bacterial, fungal, viral, or parasitic infections.

 One of the most common causes of rashes – contact dermatitis – occurs when the skin has a reaction to something that it has touched.
 The skin may become red and inflamed, and the rash tends to be weepy and oozy.
-Common causes include: dyes in clothes, beauty products poisonous plants, such as poison ivy and sumac, chemicals, such as latex or rubber.
-11
+Common causes include dyes in clothes, beauty products poisonous plants, such as poison ivy and sumac, chemicals, such as latex or rubber.

 Certain medications can cause rashes in some people; this may be a side effect or an allergic reaction.
 Also, some medications, including some antibiotics, cause photosensitivity – they make the individual more susceptible to sunlight.
-The photosensitivity reaction looks similar to sunburn.
-11
+The photosensitivity reaction looks similar to a sunburn.

 How do I treat a skin rash?